-Statement of compliance with IFRS
+Statement of compliance with IFRS Accounting Standards

-The consolidated financial statements of the Company have been prepared in accordance with International Financial Reporting Standards (IFRS).
+The consolidated financial statements of the Company have been prepared in accordance with International Financial Reporting Standards as issued by the International Standards Board (hereafter "IFRS Accounting Standards).

-The consolidated financial statements for the year ended December 31, 2022 were approved and authorized for issuance by the Board of Directors on May 1, 2023.
+The consolidated financial statements for the year ended December 31, 2023 were approved and authorized for issuance by the Board of Directors on April 29, 2024.